-- Ling 522: Advanced Morphology: a split-level course that undertakes an advanced survey of selected topics and theories in morphology.
+- Linguis 522: Advanced Morphology: a split-level course that undertakes an advanced survey of selected topics and theories in morphology.

-- Ling 322: Morphology: a split-level course that examines major morphological phenomena and approaches to morphological issues, using examples from a diverse range of languages.
+- Linguis 322: Morphology: a split-level course that examines major morphological phenomena and approaches to morphological issues, using examples from a diverse range of languages.

-I have taught three courses at the University of Hawaiʻi:
+I taught three courses at the University of Hawaiʻi:

 - LING 420: Morphology: a split-level course that investigates foundational morphological phenomena and issues.